chiragarwal26/Mobile-Market-EDA-Project-June-2023/README.md

-# Flipkart-Multiple-Page-Data-Web-Scrapper
+# Mobile-Market-Exploratory-Data-Analysis-with-visualization

-used BeautifulSoup library to scrap multiple page of flipkart website to extract mobile phones data under INR 50,000
+* Used technologies like BeautifulSoup library to scrap "MULTIPLE PAGES" of flipkart website to extract mobile phones data under INR 50,000.
+* Filtered & Extracted the useful data from the raw scrapped data.
+* created visualization using PowerBI to gain meaningful insights to understand current mobile market trends.